 What is affiliate marketing?

-Affiliate marketing is when a commission is earned for the online promotion of another company’s product or service.
+Affiliate marketing is when you earn a commission for the online promotion of another company’s product or service.
 Essentially, affiliates perform online marketing on behalf of a merchant, with the ultimate goal of driving traffic and conversions for the merchant’s website.
 For every click or conversion earned, the affiliate is paid by the merchant.

 How does affiliate marketing work?